Homotopy, homology, and persistent homology using closure spaces: Closures induced by metrics

-We introduce various ``thickening" closures on a metric space $(X,d)$ and examine some properties of these closure operations.
-In particular, we investigate how they interact with Lipschitz maps between metric spaces, and we classify the base of neighborhoods at each point.
+We introduce various `thickening' closures on a metric space $(X,d)$ and examine some properties of these closure operators.
+In particular, we investigate how they interact with Lipschitz maps between metric spaces, and we determine a base of the neighborhood filter at each point.

 \begin{definition} Let $(X,d)$ be a metric space and let $A \subset X$.
 For $\eps\ge 0$ define